Diamond Cut Grade – Everything You Need To Know

 But how does the GIA assign a Diamond one of these cut grades?

-When it comes to giving a Round Brilliant Cut Diamond a Cut grade, the GIA does this based on the following seven factors:
+When it comes to giving a Round Brilliant Cut Diamond a Cut grade, the GIA does this based on the following 5 factors:

 - Brightness – this is how much white light is reflected both internally and externally from the Diamond

-- Fire – this is how well the Diamond disperses light into the colors of the rainbow
+- Fire – this is how well the Diamond disperses light into the colours of the rainbow

 - Scintillation – this is a combination of how much sparkle the Diamond has and the pattern of light and dark areas within the stone, which are caused by reflections